V-MalM/web-scraping/README.md

 * Searched for full size `.jpg` image.

-* Saved the url string for this image.
+* Saved url string for this image.

 ```python